iiasa/ixmp/doc/data-model.rst

     scenario   Scenario name
     region     Region
-    metadata   Meta, i.e. the name/ID used by :ref:`metadata <data-meta>` entries timseries  Variable, i.e. values for the “variable” identifier for time-series or geodata
+    metadata   Meta, i.e. the name/ID used by :ref:`metadata <data-meta>` entries timseries  Variable, i.e. values for the “variable” identifier of time-series or geodata
     =========  ===

 - Each entry consists of a string, e.g. containing a block of text.